silviamaggi/smd-com/_posts/2020-07-20-ravelry-rebranding.md

   - inclusion
   - ravelry
   - ux
-description: Knitting website Ravelry lost the trust of their community after their rebranding efforts caused several users adverse side effects from browsing the site.
+description: 'Knitting website Ravelry lost the trust of their community after their rebranding efforts caused several users adverse side effects from browsing the site.'
-excerpt: Knitting website Ravelry lost the trust of their community after their rebranding efforts caused several users adverse side effects from browsing the site.
+excerpt: 'Knitting website Ravelry lost the trust of their community after a rebranding effort caused several users adverse side effects from browsing the site.
+Well-known among knitters, crocheters, designers, spinners, and dyers, Ravelry is a free platform where users can organise and keep track of their projects, network with other people and sell their designs.'
 featimage: true
 featimage-alt: "Flat lay of three grey yarn skeins"
 featimage-class: 'u-featured'